pharo-open-documentation/pharo-wiki/General/Refactorings.md

 ## When should we rename?

-1. When the name is not descriptive enough
+1. When the name is not descriptive enough.
 2. The name of the class / method / variable does not match what it really is.
 3. Something new was introduced that requires the existing code to have a new more specific name.

 > This refactoring can be done for classes, methods and variables.
 >
 >1.
-Select the class / variable / method
+Select the `class / variable / method `.
 >2.
 Press **Meta+R** or from the menu, select **Rename**.
 >3.
 Fill the input of dialog with the new name and press **Ok** button.